Shotgun (1955 film): Production

 It was based on a story written by actor Rory Calhoun.
 Producer John Champion tried to get Calhoun in the movie but Universal Pictures would not lend him out.
 Filming took place in Sedona, Arizona.

-De Carlo wrote in her memoirs that the film was "hardly worth mentioning" except that she once had a crush on her co-star Hayden and that this was the film where she met stunt man Bob Morgan, who became her husband.
+Yvonne De Carlo wrote in her memoirs that the film was "hardly worth mentioning" except that she once had a crush on her co-star Sterling Hayden and that this was the film where she met stunt man Bob Morgan, who became her husband.

 Reception

 The Los Angeles Times called it "a rip roaring bang-bangie with a bit more originality and freshness than is usual."